 If you're just looking for a fun, sporty convertible, the base Sport trim is really all the car you'll need.
 As all three trims use the same engine and transmission combination, performance enhancements only come in the form of improved handling and braking with the Club trim's Brembo package.
-Audio fanatics should note that the MX-5's audio setup is not easy to upgrade with an aftermarket system, so if you want great sound, you'll have to opt for the Bose system in either the Club or Grand Touring.
-Regardless, no trim offers a CD player, Apple CarPlay or Android Auto.
+Audio fanatics should note that the MX-5's audio setup is not easy to upgrade with an aftermarket system, so if you want great sound, you'll have to opt for the Bose system in either the Club or Grand Touring trim.
+Find a Mazda MX-5 Miata for sale

-The 2019 MX-5 Miata comes in three distinct trims: Sport, Club and Grand Touring, with the latter two trims also being offered with a retractable hardtop.
-All come standard with a 6-speed manual, but offer a 6-speed automatic with manual shift control as an option.
+The 2020 MX-5 Miata comes in three distinct trims: Sport, Club and Grand Touring.
+The latter two offer with a retractable hardtop.
+Each comes standard with a 6-speed manual transmission but offers a 6-speed automatic with manual shift control as an option.

-There are no other factory options for the MX-5, but numerous dealer add-ons are available to choose from.
+There are no other factory options for the MX-5, but numerous dealer add-ons are available.

 |Basic||3 Years/36,000 Miles|

 2020 Fiat 124 Spider -- Although the Fiat 124 Spider is based off the MX-5 platform, it has a style and feel all its own, plus a turbocharged engine that offers less horsepower but far more torque than the MX-5's engine.

 2020 Mini Cooper Convertible -- The Mini convertible also has a rear seat and three turbocharged engine options, and it has more technology and safety features than the Miata.
 The Mini's cloth top can also be partially opened to act like a targa roof.